MicrosoftDocs/winrt-api/windows.networking.sockets/socketprotectionlevel.md

 This value is supported on Windows 8.1, Windows Server 2012 R2, and later.

+### -field Unspecified:9
+The protection level is unspecified.

 ## -remarks
 The [SocketProtectionLevel](socketprotectionlevel.md) enumeration allow clients to control protocol negotiation for security options with servers when using the [StreamSocket](streamsocket.md) object.